umd-lib/drupal-common/README.md

 ### Install

 1) Create a base directory to hold each of the directories for the project.
-This example will use "drupal", but that is arbitrary:
+This example will use "drupal":

 ```
 > mkdir drupal
 > cd drupal
 ```

-2) To deploy locally, clone the main branch:
+2) To deploy locally, clone the desired branch.
+E.g.,:

 ```
 > git clone https://github.com/umd-lib/drupal-common.git common-www
 > cd common-www
 > git checkout www/main
 ```
+* All common sites use the main branch
+* Staff Blog uses the staff-blog/main branch

 3) Install the site using Composer.
 This will download all dependencies and prep for local deployment.

 ```
 # in common-www/
 > composer install
 ```

 4) Switch back to the base ("drupal") directory, and create empty directories for the Postgres and Solr data (used in the next steps):

 ```
 > cd ..  # back to "drupal"
-> mkdir postgres_data
+> mkdir www_postgres_data
-> mkdir solr_data
+> mkdir www_solr_data
 ```

-5) Clone the drupal-projects-env repository locally and copy the www/env file into your web root (i.e., common-demo) as .env:
+5) Clone the drupal-projects-env repository locally and copy the env file into your web root (i.e., common-www) as .env:

 ```
 > git clone git@github.com:umd-lib/drupal-projects-env.git
-> cp drupal-projects-env/www/env common-www/.env
+> cp drupal-projects-env/env common-www/.env
-> cp drupal-projects-env/www/settings.php common-www/web/sites/default/settings.php
+> cp drupal-projects-env/web/sites/default/settings.php common-www/web/sites/default/settings.php
 ```

 6) Edit the "common-www/.env" file: